6.2.5 Progressivism

 The term ‘progressivism’ is used here to describe a belief in the power of politicians to improve the quality of life for the population, a tolerance of change, a welcoming of different points of view and a readiness to challenge existing institutions.
-It is the opposite of conservatism in two key ways:
+It is the opposite of conservatism in two important ways:

 ● Progressives believe that new rational thought should be applied to the world as it is now.
 They might not accept past experience as a justification for the status quo, in contrast to Burkean pragmatism (6.2.4.1).
 Condorcet, for example, wrote: